Sunday is the deadline for low-income Los Angeles residents to apply for assistance with paying utility bills amid the COVID-19 pandemic.

-“Our low-wage workers continue to suffer in silence,” Council President Nury Martinez, who authored the motion to create the program, said at the time.
+“Our low-wage workers continue to suffer in silence,” Council President Nury Martinez, who authored the motion to create the program, said then.
 “They are the first to put themselves and their families at risk through their essential work.
-I am unapologetically dedicated during this pandemic to help them get whatever resources they need to hang on and stay in their homes.”
+I am unapologetically dedicated during this pandemic to helping them get whatever resources they need to hang on and stay in their homes.”

 The COVID-19 Utility Grant Program is operated in partnership with the DWP and will distribute funding by a lottery system — but people affected by the pandemic who are already enrolled in the DWP’s low-income assistance program will be prioritized.

 Help is available in multiple languages for applicants of the program.
 Community-based organizations working with the DWP are able to provide application help in English, Spanish, Armenian, Chinese Mandarin, Haitian Kreyol, Korean, Russian, Tagalog and Vietnamese.